snowplow-archive/snowplow.github.com/_posts/2015-12-22-snowplow-r74-european-honey-buzzard-with-weather-enrichment-released.md

 To use the new Weather Enrichment functionality you need to:

-1. Obtain an OpenWeatherMap.org [API key] [owm-price] to perform historical requests.
+1. Obtain an OpenWeatherMap.org [API key] [owm-signup] to perform historical requests.
 Note that you will need to subscribe to a paid plan for historical data
 2. [Enable the MaxMind IP lookups enrichment] [maxmind-enrichment-wiki] so that each event has the user's geo-location attached
-3. [Configure the weather enrichment] [weather-enrichemnt-wiki] with your API key, preferred geo-precision and other parameters
+3. [Configure the weather enrichment] [weather-enrichment-wiki] with your API key, preferred geo-precision and other parameters

 The [example configuration] [weather-enrichment-config] JSON for this enrichment is as follows: